 State of the American Veteran Conference

-The Center for Innovation and Research on Veterans & Military Families (CIR) at the USC Suzanne Dworak-Peck School of Social Work is once again presenting a conference aimed at addressing the critical issues facing today’s veterans.
-The State of the American Veteran Conference will focus on understanding the military transition issues of veterans and families, learning about their needs and challenges, and moving toward concrete policy recommendations to ease their transition and increase their well-being.
+The State of the American Veteran Conference focused on understanding the military transition issues of veterans and families, learning about their needs and challenges, and moving toward concrete policy recommendations to ease their transition and increase their well-being.

 Last year’s conference focused on making California more military- and veteran-friendly.
 This year’s conference will continue our statewide efforts, while also identifying common themes that can be carried out in the rest of the nation.
 California is home to almost 2 million veterans and more than 57, 000 service members currently serving in the national Guard and Reserve components.
 With more veterans than any other state, California leaders have the unique ability to show the way forward for the rest of the nation.